Fee refunds and credit for withdrawals , Whakahoki utu me te moni ina unu atu

 • several courses

-Depending on how many courses you're withdrawing from and when, your non-tuition fees may also be credited to your student portal account.
+Depending on how many courses you're withdrawing from and when, your non-tuition fees may be adjusted and credited where applicable.

-After 17 per cent of your course has passed you won't get a refund or credit, and there may be an impact on your academic record.
+After 17 per cent of your course has passed this is considered a late withdrawal and you won't ordinarily get a refund or credit, and there may be an impact on your academic record.

 Discuss your study withdrawal plans with an academic advice team member